Ballet Manila: Repertoire

 Ballet Manila has featured full-length performances of Swan Lake, Don Quixote, The Nutcracker, Giselle, La Bayadere, Romeo and Juliet, Carmen, Le Corsaire, and other classical staples, as well as contemporary Filipino ballet pieces by some of the Philippines most distinguished choreographers.
 Ballet Manila has also performed non-classical pieces such as the major production piece Tatlong Kuwento ni Lola Basyang (The three stories of Grandmother Basyang).
 The company also performs short non-classical pieces which they perform at the Star City amusement center to cater to the masses, such pieces include Paskong Pista (Christmas Fiesta) and Hi-skul Musikahan which directly translates and is also a Filipino ballet rendition of High School Musical.
 The company's season runs from April to February of the following year, where they do four major productions annually.
 Ballet Manila's major production calendar for 2011 includes Tatlong Kuwento ni Lola Basyang in August, Swan Lake in October, Maligayang Pasko (Happy Christmas) in December and Love ko to (I love this) in February 2012.

 Ballet Manila's tie-up with Manila Broadcasting Company has paved the way for the concert series “Ballet and Ballads” where the show features the artistic merger of pop songs and classical dance.
 To date, Ballet Manila has done collaborations with the bands’ Side A and Freestyle, as well as musicians Ariel Rivera, Lani Misalucha, Janno Gibbs, Jaya, Luke Mijares, Karylle, Toni Gonzaga, Kyla and Nyoy Volante.

+“Of Hope and Homecoming”

+Ballet Manila, in partnership with Areté hosted Martin Lawrance’s Filipino iteration of “Romeo + Juliet” at Hyundai Hall in Areté from 16-17 September 2023, as part of its concluded 25th performance season “Of Hope and Homecoming.”